zeroluck/docs/sources/admin-guide/configuration/index.md

 loss of data within the Gluu Server.

-Before configuring Cache Refresh, you should read the [overview here](../../admin-guide/cache-refresh/index.md).
+Before configuring Cache Refresh, you should [read the overview](../../admin-guide/cache-refresh/index.md).
 For any questions relating to Cache Refresh functionality, you can seek assistance from [Gluu Support](http://support.gluu.org). *For a successful Cache Refresh setup, you have to insert data in ALL FIELDS below.*